jasebanico/GovHack2022-JESSICA/docs/index.md

 For this project, we used Scratch as a prototyping tool.
 It is used by primary school kids to create interactive stories, animation, and games.
 For this hack, we used Scratch as a prototyping tool to conduct tests.

+### Data Story

+There are vast amounts of scientific data that is open and available for use.
+The challenge has always been how to encourage the use of this data not just by the scientific community and professionals/experts, but also making them accessible to the general public (who normally don't have data science skills).

+The key to addressing this is to create an index that serves as a bridge between vast scientific data and the general public.
+Just like the Google Search index, entries in JESSICA Geo Data Index reference external data sources.
+Its records are in a standard format: geolocation, category (or tag), datasource name, and external ID.

+JESSICA is location based, and content that is viewed/posted has geolocation is presented with relevant local data (using similar tags) in close proximity.

 ### How JESSICA Addresses the Challenges

 **Water Quality - Gippsland Lakes**